 He would eventually find a permanent home when he grabbed a role on the long-running hit series NCIS: Los Angeles.
 The show ran for 14 seasons, covering 323 episodes, of which Chris O’Donnell was a part of each and every one.

 It finally concluded its run in 2023 which was a shame for fans.
 But it’s very underrated that Chris O’Donnell was part of this franchise for such a long time.

 During the 12-season run, Chris O’Donnell has continued to dabble in other projects, but the most part, he seems to finally have found his niche.
 And that’s a good thing because all in all, Chris is a good actor.

-Now Chris O’Donnell is 50-years-old and still happily married to Caroline Fentress, his wife of now 23-years.
+Now Chris O’Donnell is in his 50s and still happily married to Caroline Fentress, his wife for more than two decades.
 The couple married the year Batman & Robin was released and now they have five children together.
 So maybe 1997 was the worst year for Chris’s career, but it was also one of the best years for the O’Donnells.